shahcompbio/signals/README.md

 * extensive plotting functions
 * integration and plotting with structural variants
 * clustering
+* utilities such as consensus copy number in cell clusters and arm level changes etc

 Please see the vignettes for more information.